gguillemas/TRANSPOSECHORDS/README.md

 This function was developed for my own personal use and has some known limitations:

-- Does not attempt to guess the key, it will assume that no accidentals in the chords means no accidentals in the key.
+- Does not guess the key, it will assume that no accidentals in the chords means no accidentals in the key.
-- Does not transpose each chord in relation to the key, so chords will be incorrectly notated as enharmonic equivalents.
+- Does not transpose each chord in relation to the key, so chords may be notated as enharmonic equivalents.
 - Does not change the accidental when transposing from a key with sharps to a key with flats and vice versa.
 - Does not identify and process double accidentals such as double-sharps or double-flats.

-Note that most of those limitations do not affect the playability of the resulting chords, just the formal correction of the notation.
+Note that most of those limitations do not affect the playability of the resulting chords, just the notational correction.